microsoft/Mastering-the-Marketplace/docs/saas/labs/lab4-create-webhook/README.md

 Just wait for the Unsubscribe event to show up in the Log window and print the payload to the screen.

-## Exercise: Running the entire SaaS subscription workflow
+## Extra: Running the entire SaaS subscription workflow

-There is no need to do this to consider yourself done with this lab, but you now have all the elements in place needed to manage a SaaS offer subscription purchase.
-To exercise all steps of the process do the following.
+You now have all the elements in place needed to manage a SaaS offer subscription purchase.
+To exercise all steps of the process you can do the following.

+🗒️ You do not need to complete the following steps to consider this lab complete.

 1. Purchase the SaaS offer either through Partner Center or as a private offer in the Azure Portal.
 1. Go to the landing page to activate the subscription.